Shea Gordon (footballer): Partick Thistle

 On 15 May 2019, Gordon joined Partick Thistle on a permanent basis, with the move to be completed in July, signing a two-year contract.

-After staying with the club following their relegation to League One, Gordon scored his first goal of the season, opening the scoring in a 2-0 away win in the league against Forfar Athletic.
+After staying with the club following their relegation to League One, Gordon scored his first goal of the season, opening the scoring in a 2–0 away win in the league against Forfar Athletic.

-After winning the League One title with Thistle, Gordon signed a one year extension with Thistle.
+After winning the League One title with Thistle, Gordon signed a one-year extension with Thistle.

-Gordon scored his first goal of the 2021–22 season, scoring the fourth goal in a 4-0 away win over Ayr United.
+Gordon scored his first goal of the 2021–22 season, scoring the fourth goal in a 4–0 away win over Ayr United.

 Queen of the South (loan)

 On 13 January 2022, Gordon signed for fellow Scottish Championship club Queen of the South on loan until the end of the 2021–22 season.

 Larne

 In June 2022 Gordon returned to Northern Ireland, signing for NIFL Premiership side Larne.

+Cliftonville

+On 15 January 2024, Gordon signed for Cliftonville of the NIFL Premiership.